 - Overnight financing charges – arguably the hidden costs of forex trading.
 Traders are often (but not always) charged just for holding positions open overnight.
 This is in contrast to investing in equities or bonds which have no financing charges and periodically pay a yield (either dividends or interest) for holding the asset.

-- The disadvantage of being a small fish in a big pond – forex markets are dominated by the big banks who have access to state of the art technology, research and can influence prices with their positions.
+- The disadvantage of being a small fish in a big pond – forex markets are dominated by the big banks who have access to state-of-the-art technology, research and can influence prices with their positions.
 Forex retail traders can feel like they are being buffeted around by the bigger players in the game.
 However, just because the banks are bigger, it does not mean they are always right.

 Conclusion